Do You Need a 3 Row SUV?

 6. Mazda CX9

-The 2016 Mazda CX-9 is a premium third row family crossover that gives you style AND space.
-Mazda believes in the details when it comes to cars and the CX-9 is not lacking, from leather seats to head up display to 12 BOSE speakers for optimum sound.
+The 2016 Mazda CX-9 is a premium third-row family crossover that gives you style AND space.
+Mazda believes in the details when it comes to cars and the CX-9 is not lacking, from leather seats to head up display to 12 BOSE speakers for optimum sound, yet pricing is still affordable, starting at about $32,000 and topping out at about $45,000.
 As a crossover vehicle, the CX-9 has third row seating but is not a full size SUV.
 It’s tough to make a car with a 3rd row look sleek and sporty when trying to accommodate both passengers and cargo, but Mazda didn’t seem to have any trouble at all.

 What We Love: